 Villas for sale in Spain are always in demand among overseas property buyers along the Costa del Sol, Costa Blanca, Costa Brava and Costa Daurada.

 The Costa Brava (Catalonia) is the most expensive real estate destination of the four coastal regions with properties priced at €2,200/sq. m. on average.
 Affordable homes can be found on the Costa Blanca and Costa Daurada and low prices do not mean less quality.
 Developments in the region have just started so there are many properties for sale which means lower prices for buyers.
 The Costa Blanca is 50% cheaper than the Costa Brava and €150,000 can buy a small

-Prime Spanish villas can be found on the Costa del Sol and luxury real estate clusters along Marbella's Golden Mile.
+Prime Spanish villas can be found and bought on the Costa del Sol and luxury real estate clusters along Marbella's Golden Mile.
 Premium properties can also be found in elite Spanish settlements throughout the Costa Brava.

-Spanish villas and houses for sale in Spain start at €250,000 while a small
+Cottages and houses for sale in Spain start at €250,000 while a small